NeuroMambaLLM: Dynamic Graph Learning of fMRI Functional Connectivity in Autistic Brains Using Mamba and Language Model Reasoning: Experiments

 The learned regional saliency and connectivity patterns provide insight into the neurobiological mechanisms captured by the proposed model.
 Overall, the extracted features are consistent with known alterations in sensory, temporal, and associative brain systems in ASD \cite{belmonte2004autism}.
 Fig.~\ref{fig:activation} shows that the model assigns high importance to the left superior temporal sulcus (STS) and posterior occipital cortex, regions involved in social perception, language, and audiovisual integration.
 Atypical structure and function of the STS and posterior temporal--occipital regions have been widely reported in ASD and are closely linked to deficits in social communication and sensory processing \cite{pelphrey2004perception}.

 At the network level, Fig.~\ref{fig:surface_connectivity} reveals dominant intra-hemispheric and long-range frontotemporal interactions, with a pronounced left-lateralized pattern.
 This finding is consistent with evidence of altered hemispheric specialization and disrupted functional integration between frontal and temporal regions in ASD \cite{just2007functional}.

-The circular connectome comparison in Fig.~\ref{fig:connectome} further illustrates group-specific connectivity patterns, where ASD-specific connections appear more spatially concentrated and selective, particularly within temporal and associative regions, whereas control-specific connectivity shows broader and more distributed inter-regional integration.
-In the updated visualization, ASD edges appear fewer but stronger and more region-focused, while control networks retain wider cross-network coupling.
+The circular connectome in Fig.~\ref{fig:connectome} illustrates the connectivity patterns, where ASD-specific connections appear more spatially concentrated and selective, particularly within temporal and associative regions, whereas control-specific connectivity shows broader and more distributed inter-regional integration.
+The ASD edges appear stronger and more region-focused, while control networks retain wider cross-network coupling.
 This supports the view that ASD reflects an imbalance between local specialization and global functional integration \cite{courchesne2005local}.